 The capital programme summary shown in the table below sets out how the local transport plan allocation is proposed to be allocated to different scheme types.
-The programme will be agreed by the council in March 2022.
-The final version of the Implementation Plan, following consultation, will show details.
+The programme was agreed by the council in March 2022.

 It should be noted that this programme shows secured funding only.
 Therefore, in future years, the 'other' funding, which includes funding received from successful bids or from developers, reduces or is zero.
 It is probable that the county council will be successful in securing additional funding and the figures for future years will be closer to those for this year.
 However, the future funding environment is tight, and we do not yet know which opportunities might present themselves.